dattali18/FSWD-Project-4/README.md

 # FSWD-Project-4
-This is the repo for the 4th project in the full-stack-web-develpment course
+This is the repo for the 4th project in the full-stack-web-development course

 ## Build System

-In this project we are using `vite` inorder to create and run the app it is a faster and better alternative to the `create-react-app` command
+In this project we are using `vite` in-order to create and run the app it is a faster and better alternative to the `create-react-app` command

 Run the following command after cloning the project: